Hash Browns

 Instructions

-- Using the shredding disk of a food processor, shred the potatoes and immediately put into a big bowl of cold water in between shredding batches, to keep the potatoes from browning.
+- Using the shredding disk of a food processor, shred the potatoes and immediately put into a big bowl of cold water in between shredding batches, to prevent browning.

 - Rinse the shredded potatoes in a colander, then put back into a big bowl of cold water.
 Soak for 10 minutes, then drain and rinse again.